Rotondwa20/Digital-Portfolio-/README.md

 #### Action
 To engage with the assessment meaningfully, I:

-- Completed a well-established psychometric test, such as the **Myers-Briggs Type Indicator** or the **Big Five Personality Traits assessment**.
 - Thoroughly reviewed my results to gain insight into my natural tendencies.
 - Compared my traits with qualities often found in successful ICT professionals.
 - Analyzed how traits like being **analytical**, **introverted**, or **detail-oriented** could support my role in ICT environments.